Before we dive into the details of the credit report, let’s take a look at a few things you should know about credit reports.

-- The employer uses the credit report to determine whether or not to hire an applicant.
-It should be noted that the employer must obtain the applicant’s permission to access his or her credit report.
+- Employers may use a credit report to decide whether or not to hire an applicant, but they must have the applicant’s permission to access their credit report.

-- Insurance companies use credit reports to determine whether or not to provide insurance to an applicant and at what rates.
+- Insurance companies may use a credit report to decide whether or not to provide insurance to an applicant and at what rates.

-- Telephone and utility companies may use a credit report to determine whether or not to provide services to an applicant.
+- Telephone and utility companies may use a credit report to decide whether or not to provide services to an applicant.

-What are the Information Required to Generate Credit Report?
+What is the Information Required to Generate a Credit Report?